Layr-Labs/eigenlayer-contracts/docs/releases/slashing-release/interfaces/core/slashing-parameter-configuration.md

     /// EXTERNAL - STATE MODIFYING

     /**
-     * @notice Modifies the proportions of slashable stake allocated to a list of operatorSets for a set of strategies
+     * @notice Modifies the propotions of slashable stake allocated to a list of operatorSets for a set of strategies
+     * This will revert if the operator has never set their allocationDelay before.
      * @param operator address to modify allocations for
      * @param allocations array of magnitude adjustments for multiple strategies and corresponding operator sets
      * @param operatorSignature signature of the operator if msg.sender is not the operator
-     * @dev updates freeMagnitude for the updated strategies
+     * @dev Updates freeMagnitude for the updated strategies
-     * @dev must be called by the operator
+     * @dev Must be called by the operator or with a valid operator signature
+     * @dev For each allocation, allocation.operatorSets MUST be ordered in ascending order according to the
+     * encoding of the operatorSet.
+This is to prevent duplicate operatorSets being passed in.
+The easiest way to ensure
+     * ordering is to sort allocated operatorSets by address first, and then sort for each avs by ascending operatorSetIds.
      */
     function modifyAllocations(
         address operator,